 Door won’t open after cycle

-This step-by-step repair guide walks you through fixing door won’t open after cycle on your Bosch WAW285H2UC (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’m going to help you fix the issue where the door won’t open after a cycle on your Bosch WAW285H2UC (Front Load).
+With a few tools and parts, most homeowners can tackle this repair in about 1–2 hours, saving you the cost of a service call.

 Common Symptoms & Causes

-This issue is most commonly caused by a faulty door lock assembly, a failed door latch solenoid, or a worn child lock mechanism that fails to release properly after the cycle.
+This issue usually stems from a faulty door lock assembly, a failed door latch solenoid, or a worn child lock mechanism that fails to release properly after the cycle.

 Safety First